snirsh/rspack-scoped-amd-library-plugin/README.md

 This plugin is based on Webpack's [AmdLibraryPlugin](https://github.com/webpack/webpack/blob/main/lib/library/AmdLibraryPlugin.js)

-This plugin let you shadow your environment globals from Webpack's own runtime and provide your own global scope implementation instead.
+This plugin let you create amd bundles that do not use your environment globals from Webpack's own runtime and use your own global scope implementation instead.
-This may come in handy in case where you either wanna to load multiple pieces of code written by a **trusted** party without having them affecting your global scope.
+This may come in handy in cases where you wish to load multiple pieces of code written by a **trusted** party without having them polluting your global scope.
+As a library owner who use this plugin your output will be expecting your consumer to provide you with a global analog.

 Additionally, you may use this plugin to provide an easy way for your library consumer to load it in a different environment than it was originally packaged for (e.g. consume amd bundles built for node targets in the browser) without bloating your bundle with